 Anaplasmosis is caused by Anaplasma phagocytophilum, an intracellular bacterium that targets neutrophils, altering their function, and forms morulae within vacuoles.
 Symptoms are similar to ehrlichiosis and include malaise, fever, and headache.
 If left untreated, anaplasmosis can be fatal, even in previously healthy people.
 Severe clinical presentations may include difficulty breathing, hemorrhage, renal failure or neurological deficits.
 Like Lyme disease, anaplasmosis is transmitted by the Ixodes scapularis tick.
 For the first time in Nebraska, established populations (meeting CDC criteria) of this tick were identified during 2019 in Douglas, Sarpy, and Saunders counties.
-This fact makes it possible for anaplasmosis, caused by Anaplasma phagocytophilum, to be acquired in eastern Nebraska.
+This fact increases suspicion that anaplasmosis, caused by Anaplasma phagocytophilum, might be acquired in eastern Nebraska.
 However, even with these established populations, Nebraska is presently considered a low prevalence state for anaplasmosis.
 At this time, local human health risk is unknown, but clearly of increased concern.
-Nebraska has reported from zero to two cases annually, one for 2019.
-These patients reported exposure/acquisition in regions of the country known to be endemic for Ixodes scapularis ticks (e.g. Northeast and upper Midwest regions of the U.S.).
+Nebraska has reported from zero to two cases annually, and most recently zero in 2020.